-Many things can cause a sore throat such as:
+Many things can cause a sore throat.
+They may be:

 Sore throats are more common children, teens, or people aged 65 years and older.
-Other factors that may increase your chance of a sore throat include:
+Things that raise the risk are:

-Your doctor will do a physical exam.
-This involves looking closely at your mouth, throat, nose, ears, and the lymph nodes in your neck.
+The doctor will ask about your symptoms and health history.
+A physical exam may be done.
+This involves looking at the mouth, throat, nose, ears, and lymph nodes in the neck.

 Treatment depends on the cause of the sore throat.
-Options may include:
+Options may be:

-To help reduce your chances of a sore throat:
+To reduce the risk of a sore throat: